 However, with all the negativity going on in the world today, how can you do better as a parent?
 How can you make your child feel heard, be respectable, strong, and be a good ‘kid’?
+In fact, not all parents even know simple things like what could be the best thing to do when a child is hurt at the playground.
 That already seems like a lot of responsibility, but it is so fulfilling as you go through the process.

 In order to help you become the kind of parent you want to be, we’ve put together some key tips or advice you need to know.
 Check them out below.

 You Need To Listen More

 Do you want your child coming to you with anything that’s bothering them?
 Well, you would need to listen to them more often.
 We know you can’t wait to bestow them with knowledge from your bowels of experience, but you need to understand that actively listening to your child tells them they can trust you with things that matter to them.